comicrelief/engineering-handbook/code-delivery/monitoring.md

 ### Slack
 We use slack to alert all relevant people when an incident occurs within our team.

-### Statuspage.io
+### Status Page
-We use statuspage.io to report on all erros and to provide summaries of all issues that have happened within our systems.
+We use statusif to report on all errors and to provide summaries of all issues that have happened within our systems.
-It is the first point of call for issue and error updates for our steakholders.
+It is the first point of call for issue and error updates for our stakeholders.

-We will generally create an error report within statupage when an issue happens and up date the issue as problems are resolved.
+We will generally create an error report within our status page when an issue happens and up date the issue as problems are resolved.

 Updates to incidents are reported to slack.

+The status page is available at [status.comicrelief.com](https://status.comicrelief.com/)

 ### Wormly
 We set up Wormly alerts on all of our public api's, this provides immediate alerting if any of our public facing